stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * [Culture Amp](https://www.cultureamp.com/ "Culture Amp")
 * [15Five](https://www.15five.com/ "15Five")

-##### SaaS for CRM - mature services market with a blindspot for SMB sector
+##### SaaS for CRM

 I can see your eyes roll.
 Hang on a moment.
-Whilst there is a mature and competitive services market built around CRM, there is a massive blind spot for clients buying CRM.
+Whilst there is a mature and competitive services market built around CRM, there is a massive problem for clients buying CRM.

 When you look under the bonnet at each product's design and approach, the top three CRMs ([Salesforce](https://www.salesforce.com/ "Salesforce"), [Dynamics](https://dynamics.microsoft.com/ "Microsoft Dynamics") and [Zoho](https://www.zoho.com "Zoho CRM")) are remarkedly similar.
-Clients hire CRM implementation firms that usually have deep skills in only one of those three.
+Clients hire CRM implementation firms that have deep skills in configuring and integrating these products.
 Which makes sense.
-However, those product skilled implementation firms are often very weak at the broader thinking and validation that the client needs for their CRM implementation to be successful.
-As a result, most CRM implementations are considered a failure by clients on costs, timeframes and adoption.
+However, those implementation firms are often very weak at the broader thinking, validation and planning that the client needs for their CRM implementation to be successful.
+As a result, most CRM implementations are considered a failure by clients - on value, timeframes and adoption.

-The product skilled implementation firms doing this work usually lack broader consulting skills like:
+The implementation firms doing this work usually lack broader consulting skills like:

 * business strategy
 * business and operating model design